hinter-net/hinter-cline/hinter-helper.md

 -   `to`: An array of recipients.
 Can contain individual peer aliases (e.g., `"peer-1"`) and groups (e.g., `"group:friends"`).
 If this array is empty, the report will not be sent to anyone.
 -   `except`: An array of peers or groups to exclude from the `to` list.
--   `sourcePath`: (Optional) The relative path to the file that will be sent.
+-   `sourcePath`: (Optional) The relative path to the file that will be sent, including the filename.
 If left empty, the body of the draft file itself (with frontmatter removed) will be sent.
--   `destinationPath`: (Optional) The full path, including the filename, where the source file will be placed inside the recipient's `outgoing` directory.
+-   `destinationPath`: (Optional) The full path, where the source file will be placed inside the recipient's `outgoing` directory, including the filename.
-If left empty, it defaults to the relative path of the report draft file.
+If left empty, it defaults to the relative path of the report draft file, or the relative path of the source file if sourcePath is not empty.

 ### Important Rules